-Thirty years after the collapse of Stalinism, communism is the only horizon for humanity
+Thirty-one years after the collapse of Stalinism, communism is the only horizon for humanity

 E-mail: [email protected]

-Thirty years ago, on 9 November 1989, the Berlin Wall, the symbol of Stalinism, collapsed.
+Thirty-one years ago, on 9 November 1989, the Berlin Wall, the symbol of Stalinism, collapsed.
 The biggest TV channels, such as CNN and the BBC, broadcast live for three days and nights to share in this celebration of victory.
 In the early days, there was no need for propaganda and excitement; the images themselves illustrated the triumph of democracy.
 In the following weeks and months, we were bombarded with propaganda, proclaiming the glorious “end of the class struggle” and the immortality of the class system and capitalism.
 They announced that a new order had begun, where, from the north to the south and from the west to the east of this planet, according to George W. Bush’s father, among others, we would live in “prosperity, peace and balance”.

 First, let’s see what collapsed.
 Stalinism was not part of the evolutionary trend of the October Revolution, but its gravedigger.
 Stalinism celebrated its victory on the ruins of the October Revolution and on the bones of communists whom it had beaten to death.
 In the name of communism, Stalin threw to the ground the most honourable and the most cherished communists, the creators of the October Revolution.
 No single dictator has trod the communists into the soil as much as Stalin.
 Only after a generation of communists had their blood spilled was the counterrevolution able to stabilize itself.
 One of the most prominent of these was Avetis Mikaelian (Sultanzadeh) whose views and thoughts were also the source of inspiration for the proletariat and internationalist communists.